averageyogi/plex-collection-maker/README.md

 should ensure accurate item identification when adding to a collection.
 IMDB, TMDB, and TVDB GUIDs can also be used for identification, see Plex support articles on file naming for [shows](https://support.plex.tv/articles/naming-and-organizing-your-tv-show-files/) and [movies](https://support.plex.tv/articles/naming-and-organizing-your-movie-media-files/).

 Script will not delete any collections.
-To remove a collection, delete from configuration file and delete through through Plex UI.
+To remove a collection, delete from configuration file and delete through Plex UI.

 ---
 Sample movie collection config